-The Bart Bernard Personal Injury Law Firm is investigating claims for veterans who experienced hearing loss after using military ear plugs manufactured by 3M Company.
+The Bart Bernard Injury Lawyers is investigating claims for veterans who experienced hearing loss after using military ear plugs manufactured by 3M Company.
 3M’s Combat Arms earplugs, Version 2 (CAEv2), were issued to several military branches between 2003 and 2015.
 In July of 2018, the Defense contractor agreed to pay $9.1 million to resolve allegations that it supplied defective dual-ended ear plugs for hearing protection to U.S. service members during this time frame.

 The settlement, which entailed no admission of liability, was reached through a collaboration among the United States Attorney’s Office for the District of South Carolina, the Department of Justice, the Defense Criminal Investigative Service and the Army Criminal Investigation Command.
 “This settlement demonstrates the commitment of the Defense Criminal Investigative Service and our law enforcement partners to hold companies accountable for supplying substandard products, in particular products that could directly impact our service members’ health and welfare,” stated Special Agent in Charge Robert E. Craig, in a Department of Justice press release.

 If you served in the military at any time between 2003 and 2015 and suffered hearing loss after using 3M dual-ended Combat Arms ear plugs, you may be entitled to legal compensation.
 For a free, no-obligation case evaluation, call Louisiana attorney Bart Bernard today.
 A successful lawsuit can recover monetary damages to cover a wide array of losses, including medical expenses, tinnitus and hearing loss treatments, and emotional pain and suffering.
 It’s important to bear in mind that filing a 3M military earplug lawsuit will not affect one’s disability benefits.